-The government responded in July 2019.428 The response highlighted progress in the areas of transparency of data, vulnerable people in detention and the introduction of a two-month auto referral for bail in February 2019.
+The government responded in July 2019.
+The response highlighted progress in the areas of transparency of data, vulnerable people in detention and the introduction of a two-month auto referral for bail in February 2019.
+In 2021 the All Party Parliamentary Group on Detention published a report into 'quasi detention which included those held in an Immigration Removal Centre as well as the former military barracks.